-If you are reading this article, chances are, you are in trouble.
+If you are reading this article, chances are, you are in trouble wondering how to write a 5000 word essay in one night.
 Perhaps, you have been procrastinating until the very last minute, or were buried deep under other work, or weren’t able to dedicate your time fully to your writing for some other purpose.
 The outcome is the same – you are supposed to hand your research paper in tomorrow, and you are still at square one.

 You have just one night to begin and complete the essay, so what are you going to do?
 One thing is for sure – you are not getting any sleep tonight.
 As for all the rest, we are going to cover it in this article.